al-ell/TMDB/README.md

 TMDB API forum discussion : [How to make a http request to show the genres of a specific movie](https://www.themoviedb.org/talk/56183386c3a3682441000486)

+Adding Genre buttons to home page : [Tutorial to following initial walthrough videos](https://www.youtube.com/watch?v=_KzimS9fcM0)

+Found but not used:
 Alternate video tutorial (with source code): [Movie Data with TMDB API - HTML, CSS & JAVASCRIPT(BASIC)](https://www.youtube.com/watch?v=DP8uNVVSkYo)

 Alternate walkthrough (with source code): [Mastering API Fetch: How to Build a Movie Website with Real-Time Data Updates](https://tracychan7.hashnode.dev/mastering-api-fetch-how-to-build-a-movie-website-with-real-time-data-updates)